Mathias Bynens

 Note that in this case, the JSON-formatted data needs some extra escaping for security reasons:

-(at the JSON level) to avoid accidentally creating unwanted HTML elements and to avoid closing the<div>
+• Any occurrences of < should be escaped as &lt; (at the HTML level) or \u003C (at the JSON level) to avoid accidentally creating unwanted HTML elements and to avoid closing the <div> element prematurely.

-(at the JSON level) to avoid issues with ambiguous ampersands or text that looks like HTML entities in the source data.
+• Any occurrences of & should be escaped as &amp; (at the HTML level) or \u0026 (at the JSON level) to avoid issues with ambiguous ampersands or text that looks like HTML entities in the source data.

 No other special escaping is necessary.
-In PHP, this boils down to json_encode($data, JSON_HEX_TAG | JSON_HEX_AMP | JSON_UNESCAPED_SLASHES);
+In PHP, this boils down to json_encode($data, JSON_HEX_TAG | JSON_HEX_AMP | JSON_UNESCAPED_SLASHES);.

 To prevent browsers from displaying the raw data, CSS can be used: